Einere/react-native-word-wrap-text/README.md

 1. Support TypeScript

+## Next Features

+1. line break by parsing `\n` in string

 ## 🚨 Requirements

 This module using lookbehind regular expression, you **must enable hermes**.
 Hermes makes you using ESnext features.
+Enable hermes like below.

 ```gradle
 // /android/app.build.gradle